Bathgate

 Bathgate (Bathket or Bathkit, Both Chèit) is a town in West Lothian, Scotland, 5 mi west of Livingston and adjacent to the M8 motorway.
 Nearby towns are Linlithgow, Livingston, and West Calder.
 A number of villages fall under the umbrella of Bathgate, including Blackburn, Whitburn, Stoneyburn, Armadale, Torphichen and Fauldhouse.

 Situated 2 mi south of the ancient Neolithic burial site at Cairnpapple Hill, Bathgate and the surrounding area show signs of habitation since about 3500 BC and the world's oldest known reptile fossil has been found in the town.
-By the 12th century, Bathgate was a small settlement, with a church at Kirkton and a castle south of the present day town centre.
+By the 12th century, Bathgate was a small settlement, with a church at Kirkton and a castle north of the present day town centre.
 Local mines were established in the 17th century but the town remained small in size until the coming of the industrial revolution.
 By the Victorian era, Bathgate grew in prominence as an industrial and mining centre, principally associated with the coal and shale oil industries.
 By the early 20th century, much of the mining and heavy industry around the town had ceased and the town developed manufacturing industries, principally in vehicle production and later electronics before these factories closed in the late 20th century.

 Today Bathgate is the second largest town in West Lothian, after Livingston and serves as a regional commuter town within the Scottish Central Belt.